duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 Excerpt: Learn how to develop new functionality within the Duckietown framework

-You will now learn how to add your own code to already existing Duckietown codebase.In particular you will learn how to interface your nodes with the provided ones such that you don't have to rewrite already existing modules.
-Then you will be able to master these skills by developing [Braitenberg vehicle](https://en.wikipedia.org/wiki/Braitenberg_vehicle) behavior on Duckiebots.
+You will now learn how to add your own code to already existing Duckietown codebase.
+In particular you will learn how to interface your nodes with the provided ones such that you don't have to rewrite already existing modules.
+Then, you will be able to master these skills by developing [Braitenberg vehicle](https://en.wikipedia.org/wiki/Braitenberg_vehicle) behavior on Duckiebots.

 <div class='requirements' markdown='1'>
   Requires: [Docker basics](#docker-basics)